 Because of the size and versatility of these trailers, prolonged loading — which typically impedes a truck’s ability to maintain timelines — and slow transit times aren’t an issue hot shot trucking solutions run into.

-Compared to PTL and LTL services, the transit timing of 14,000 pounds of freight on a hot shot is far easier to predict and plan for.
-Since a driver and trailer are dedicated to each shipment —and therefore don’t have to pick/drop other shipper’s loads — hot shot freight is far more effective with time-sensitive shipments than a PTL or LTL service.
+Since a driver and trailer are dedicated to each shipment — and therefore don’t have to pick/drop other shipper’s loads — hot shot freight is far more effective with time-sensitive shipments than a PTL or LTL service.

 Beyond this, hot shot trailers are easier to maneuver through town, fuel-efficient on the highway and quicker to load/unload at each end than a 48 or 53-foot semi-trailer.
+In many instances, their smaller size also means they can travel faster than a larger truck, especially on highways.

 As such, hot shot trucking — where applicable — can be a highly convenient solution for shippers on a tight schedule as they provide a solution that can quickly and efficiently get freight moving.

-- Freight capacity restrictions
+- Limited capacity

-- The limited supply of hot shot truckers
+- Limited supply of hot shot truckers

-1. Freight Capacity Restrictions
+1. Limited Capacity

-For this reason, finding a hot shot driver willing to haul a fully-loaded 16,500 pounds of freight can often prove difficult.
+For this reason, finding a hot shot driver willing to haul a fully loaded 16,500 pounds of freight can often prove difficult.

 2. Limited Supply of Hot Shot Truckers

-Although hot shot trucking has certainly become more popular — and therefore more readily available — in recent years, it’s still a relatively niche service offering.
+Although hot shot trucking has certainly become more popular — and more readily available — in recent years, it’s still a relatively niche service offering.

-For shippers, this means that finding a hot shot truck when and where they need it may be more difficult to find than a 53-foot flatbed or step-deck trailer.
+For shippers, this means that finding a hot shot when and where they need it may be more difficult to find than a 53-foot flatbed or step-deck trailer.

 3. Most Hot Shot Trailers Lack Air-Ride Suspension

-Most traditionally-sized trailers — those pulled by class 7 and 8 semi-tractors and measuring 48 to 53 feet in length — come with air-ride suspension systems.
-Air-ride suspension, which is powered by a conglomeration of valves, bags and compression, serves to keep freight safe from damage caused by jostling, bumping and shifting during transport.
+Air-ride suspension, which is powered by a system of valves, bags and compression, serves to keep freight safe from damage caused by jostling, bumping and shifting during transport.

 Air-ride suspension has become a staple piece of most trailer types — especially those manufactured more recently.
 As such, many shippers prefer the convenience and peace of mind that sending freight on trailers with air-ride suspension gives them.

 That said, most hot shot trailers aren't manufactured with air-ride suspension systems.
-Instead, the vast majority of trailers used for hot shot trucking boast leaf-spring suspension which doesn't give frieght the same protection.
-Although leaf-spring apparatuses absorb a good portion of over-the-road bumping, they can often be less effective than air-ride systems — which require electric power to operate.
+Instead, the vast majority of trailers used for hot shot trucking boast leaf-spring suspension, which doesn't give freight the same protection.

 As a result, hot-shotting freight comes with an added risk of cargo damage that you should be aware of.

-Now that you know exactly what hot shot trucking is and how it can, where applicable, get your freight moving at a reasonable price, you’re ready to take the next step toward supply chain mastery; understanding your freight rates.
+Now that you know exactly what hot shot trucking is and how it can, where applicable, get your freight moving at a reasonable price, you’re ready to take the next step toward supply chain mastery: understanding your freight rates.

 The more information you have about how your freight shipping prices are calculated, the better prepared you’ll be to make great decisions for your freight.